Updated June 2025

 If you disagree with the additional tax and wish to oppose it, you can submit a petition for redetermination in Tax Court.
 When you file a petition, the IRS cannot take any collection action until the court decides on the case.

 You must submit your petition within the 90-day period.
-To do so, you can file a paper petition by mail or in person or use the Court’s DAWSON system to file an electronic petition.
+To do so, you can file a paper petition by mail or in person, or use the Court’s DAWSON system to file an electronic petition.

 If the deficiency notice comes to you after an audit, you may be able to rectify the issue by filing an audit reconsideration.
-Sometimes, you can even take this particular step after the 90-day window, but to be on the safe side, you should consult with a tax attorney as soon as possible.
+Here are some situations where you may want to ask for audit reconsideration:

-• You disagree with the amount of tax the IRS claims you owe.
+- You disagree with the amount of tax the IRS claims you owe.

-• You have new information that you didn’t have during the audit.
+- You have new information that you didn’t have during the audit.

-• You didn’t participate in the audit — for example, because you didn’t receive the audit notice due to moving.
+- You didn’t participate in the audit — for example, because you didn’t receive the audit notice due to moving.

 Unfortunately, you cannot request an audit reconsideration if you signed an agreement to pay the tax or the Tax Court has already determined that you owe the tax.